Managing Up

-The secret sauce to 1:1 meetings (make every session a win-win)
+The secret to good 1:1 meetings (how to make every session count)

 A practical 1:1 system: agenda, scripts, and follow-ups that build trust in your first 90 days.